metalsoft-io/metalcloud-sdk-go/docs/UpdateNetworkDevice.md

 `func (o *UpdateNetworkDevice) UnsetChassisIdentifier()`

 UnsetChassisIdentifier ensures that no value is present for ChassisIdentifier, not even an explicit nil
-### GetProvisionerType

-`func (o *UpdateNetworkDevice) GetProvisionerType() ProvisionerType`

-GetProvisionerType returns the ProvisionerType field if non-nil, zero value otherwise.

-### GetProvisionerTypeOk

-`func (o *UpdateNetworkDevice) GetProvisionerTypeOk() (*ProvisionerType, bool)`

-GetProvisionerTypeOk returns a tuple with the ProvisionerType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetProvisionerType

-`func (o *UpdateNetworkDevice) SetProvisionerType(v ProvisionerType)`

-SetProvisionerType sets ProvisionerType field to given value.

-### HasProvisionerType

-`func (o *UpdateNetworkDevice) HasProvisionerType() bool`

-HasProvisionerType returns a boolean if a field has been set.

 ### GetDriver

 `func (o *UpdateNetworkDevice) GetDriver() NetworkDeviceDriver`